Flolagale/vimrc/README.md

 Nice isn't it?

 ## Remarks
-This works perfectly on Linux and _should_ work on OSX, although it has never been tested.<br>
+This works perfectly on Linux and _should_ work on OS X, although it has never been tested.<br>
 However, on Windows, the clone of Vundle itself works, but the:

 ```VimL